nus-cs2030s/2324-s2/docs/40-forkjoin.md

 Java implements a thread pool called `ForkJoinPool` that is fine-tuned for the fork-join model of recursive parallel execution.

 The Fork-join model is essentially a parallel divide-and-conquer model of computation.
-The general idea for the fork-join model is to solve a problem by breaking up the problem into identical problems but with smaller size (_fork_), then solve the smaller version of the problem recursively, then combine the results (_join_).
+The general idea for the fork-join model is to solve a problem by breaking up the problem into identical problems but with a smaller size (_fork_), then solve the smaller version of the problem recursively, and then combine the results (_join_).
 This repeats recursively until the problem size is small enough &mdash; we have reached the base case and so we just solve the problem sequentially without further parallelization.

-In Java, we can create a task that we can fork and join as an instance of abstract class `RecursiveTask<T>`.  `RecursiveTask<T>` supports the methods `fork()`, which submits a smaller version of the task for execution, and `join()` (which waits for the smaller tasks to complete and return).   `RecursiveTask<T>` has an abstract method `compute()`, which we, as the client, have to define to specify what computation we want to compute.
+In Java, we can create a task that we can fork and join as an instance of the abstract class `RecursiveTask<T>`.  `RecursiveTask<T>` supports the methods `fork()`, which submits a smaller version of the task for execution, and `join()` (which waits for the smaller tasks to complete and return).   `RecursiveTask<T>` has an abstract method `compute()`, which we, as the client, have to define to specify what computation we want to compute.

 Here is a simple `RecursiveTask<T>` that recursively sums up the content of an array:
 ```Java